optical/Opticraft-Classic/src/README.txt

 /worlds: Lists all available worlds
 /createworld <name> <x> <y> <z>: Creates a new world /zcreate: Starts the zone creation process.
-/addrank <username> <t,b,o,a>: Sets a users rank to either Recruit, Builder, Operator or Admin /removerank <username>: Sets a user to the guest rank (default) /worldsetrank <World> <g,t,b,o,a,z>: Sets the worlds minimum rank to build on it.
+/modifyrank <username> <rank>: Sets a users rank to a rank.
+Valid ranks include: Guest, Builder, operator or Admin /worldsetrank <World> <Rank>: Sets the worlds minimum rank to build on it.
-                                   : Eg /worldsetrank Guest b.
+                                   : Eg /worldsetrank Guest Builder.
 Will allows on builders and above to edit the world Guest